calaldees/teachingWorkshops/teacherTraining/_pgcap_assignment.md

 At the end of the session I asked if the students felt this 'Diagram Tooling' was a worthwhile skill-set.
 The responses were less than enthusiastic with multiple members preferring their existing skill-set of using simpler generic tools.
 I am an experienced practitioner that has created countless exam style questions and handouts.
 I find this tooling an invaluable productivity boost (ukpsf-k1).
 I'm passionate about these tools and hope that this passion is contagious.
 The CCCU; Learning and Teaching Strategy states "We encourage the development of a sense of wonder, the quest for knowledge".
 I want them to feel this enthusiasm for new knowledge.

-Through the lens of the learners (Brockfield 1995), they don't currently see the benefits of this technique, to them it feels like an unneeded additional layer of complexity.
-Again this highlights to me the importance of Cognitive Load Theory (Sweller 1998).
+Through the lens of the learners (Brookfield 1995), they don't currently see the benefits of this technique, to them it feels like an unneeded additional layer of complexity.
+Again this highlights to me the importance of Cognitive Load Theory (Sweller 1998, Shibli 2020).
 The overhead of learning the diagram notation and the added complexity of the diagram tool was too much.
 The session was still a success; the objective was to understand that _tooling exists_ and it served as an excellent introduction to these diagram types.
 As the learners become more proficient teachers, I'm sure that they will identify the long winded pattern of manually creating diagrams and be aware of the possible tools available to them.

 Observation by a senior colleague